 When protein receptors on the surface of the plasma membrane of an animal cell bind to a substance in the extracellular matrix, a chain of reactions begins that changes activities taking place within the cell.
 Plasmodesmata are channels between adjacent plant cells, while gap junctions are channels between adjacent animal cells.
 However, their structures are quite different.
 A tight junction is a watertight seal between two adjacent cells, while a desmosome acts like a spot weld.

-- 1. Figure 4.7 Prokaryotic cells are much smaller than eukaryotic cells.
+ART CONNECTION QUESTIONS 1.
+Figure 4.7 Prokaryotic cells are much smaller than eukaryotic cells.
 What advantages might small cell size confer on a cell?
-What advantages might large cell size have? - 2.
-Figure 4.8 If the nucleolus were not able to carry out its function, what other cellular organelles would be affected?
+What advantages might large cell size have?